-If you are a resident of the City of Negaunee and wish to obtain a License To Purchase (LTP) a handgun, come to the Negaunee Police Department with your Michigan driver’s license.
+If you wish to obtain a License To Purchase (LTP) a handgun, come to the Negaunee Police Department with your Michigan driver’s license.
 You must be at least 18 years of age to apply for an LTP and the address on your driver's license must be up-to-date with the Secretary of State.
 Once at the department, a copy of your driver's license will be taken and a check of your criminal history will be conducted.

-Barring any disqualifying information being revealed, LTP's are generally issued the same day if you apply during regular business hours (Mon-Tue-Wed 9:00am-5:00pm, Thur-Fri 8:00am-4:00pm).
+Barring any disqualifying information being revealed, LTP's are generally issued the same day if you apply during regular business hours (Mon-Fri 8:00am - 3:00pm).
 Keep in mind that criminal histories are faxed to our department by Central Dispatch and could be delayed if they are handling higher priority calls.
 Applications made after 3:30pm have the greatest chance of being affected by this and your LTP could be delayed until the following business day.
 If you apply afterhours, your LTP should be ready around 10am the following business day.
 There is no charge for obtaining a License to Purchase.